How to Create a Mobile Friendly HTML Website with Responsive Web Design Techniques

 Use Bootstrap:

 Bootstrap is a popular framework that uses HTML, CSS, JavaScript and jQuery to make responsive web pages.
-It is a pre-built system which makes it easier for you to address all possible combinations while creating a responsive web design.
-You can use it to create a Jumbotron, styleyour navigational menu, attaching some glyph icons, use a grid system and creating a slideshow using Carousel.
+It is a pre-built system that makes it easier for you to address all possible combinations while creating a responsive web design.
+Such tools help in working efficiently with modern development frameworks.
+You can use it to create a Jumbotron, style your navigational menu, attach some glyph icons, use a grid system and create a slideshow using Carousel.

 Make important information accessible:

-Analyze user behavior to shortlist most sought information on your website and change its placing to make it easy to find on their mobile homepage.
+Analyze user behavior to shortlist the most sought-after information on your website and change its placement to make it easy to find on their mobile homepage.

 Increase the size of buttons:

 Enlarge the size of buttons to ease clicking through them.
-Smaller buttons are easy to click on computers but accessing them through fingertips is tough, so use large sized buttons to enhance user experience.
+Smaller buttons are easy to click on computers but accessing them through fingertips is tough, so use large-sized buttons to enhance the user experience.

 Responsive web design is also considered a cost-effective alternative to mobile applications.
-It saves extra effort and expenditure required to create an app as it has the ability to house all the code in a single website.
-Users also find it beneficial as they don’t need to install application for every business they wish to deal with.
+It saves extra effort and expenditure required to create an app, as it can house all the code in a single website.
+Users also find it beneficial as they don’t need to install an application for every business they wish to deal with.

-Realizing the benefits and importance of mobile-responsive web designs developers are continuously testing better ways to implement it.
+Realizing the benefits and importance of mobile-responsive web designs, developers are continuously testing better ways to implement them.

 Html